jackrcole/multi-agent-algos/index.md

    - Potential for cooperation, competition, or mixed scenarios [5].

 ## Types of MARL

 MARL algorithms can be broadly categorized into two types: On-line and Off-line.

 ### On-Line MARL

-On-line MARL algorithms learn from continuous interactions with the environment.
-Some examples of On-Line MARL algorithms include:
+Agents using On-line MARL algorithms learn a policy by directly interacting with the environment and using its experience to improve its behavior.
+When multiple-agents are involved, this means agents must also learn how to interact with other agents (either as teammates, opponents, or a combination of the two).
+Some examples of On-Line MARL algorithms are:

 1. **Value Decomposition Networks (VDN)**:
    - VDN decomposes the team value function into a sum of individual agent value functions [6].